*emacsgolf*

 when your buffer matches the target.
 Every keystroke from tee-off to C-c C-c counts — including M-x, minibuffer typing, and that C-g you'll regret.
 Submit, and enter the leaderboard.

-Scores are verified by replaying your keystrokes in vanilla emacs -Q on the server — the fairway is stock Emacs, so custom keybindings won't survive the replay (and neither, for now, do keyboard-macro definitions).
+Scores are verified by replaying your keystrokes in vanilla emacs -Q on the server — that's stock Emacs, so custom keybindings won't survive the replay (and neither, for now, do keyboard-macro definitions).
 Entries marked were accepted without replay.
-In-game keys: C-c C-c check & submit · C-c C-d diff against target · C-c C-r mulligan · C-c C-k walk off the course.
+In-game keys: C-c C-c check & submit · C-c C-d diff against target · C-c C-r start over · C-c C-k quit the round.